nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Open Flashcard

-The open flashcard feature will allow the user to open a `Flashcard` specified by the given index and display it in the GUI.
+The open flashcard feature will allow the user to open a flashcard specified by the given index and display it in the GUI.

 #### Implementation